enkidevs/curriculum/java/data-management/strings-i/removing-leading-or-trailing-white-space-from-a-string.md

 ## Revision

-Which method can we use to remove unnecessary white space in a string?
+Which method can we use to remove surrounding white space in a string?

 ???